Yihui-Peng/EasySave/README.md

 This project is part of a university assignment and is not licensed for public use or distribution.

 ## Authors and Acknowledgment
-This project was developed by:
+This project was jointly developed by:

 - Hao Chen - 3990788